Scottish Covid inquiry to start later this year

 It said particular consideration would be given to the "four harms" of the pandemic:

-- direct health impacts of Covid-19, including cases and deaths in care homes
+- Direct health impacts of Covid-19, including cases and deaths in care homes

-- other non-Covid health impacts
+- Other non-Covid health impacts

-- societal impacts, including education
+- Societal impacts, including education

-- economic impacts
+- Economic impacts

+It will also investigate "events causing public concern", for example the high number of deaths in care homes, and will examine the explanations of the decisions that were taken and the causes of "anything which may not have gone as expected".

+First Minister Nicola Sturgeon and former Health Secretary Jeane Freeman have both admitted that the way elderly people were discharged from hospitals into care homes at the start of the pandemic was a mistake.

 The government said the announcement met its commitment to begin to take the necessary steps to establish a public inquiry within its first 100 days in office after the Holyrood election.